marcelm/cutadapt/doc/guide.rst

     of writing them to the regular output file.

 ``--discard-trimmed``
-   Throw away reads in which an adapter was found.
+   Discard reads in which an adapter was found.

 ``--discard-untrimmed``
-   Throw away reads in which *no* adapter was found.
+   Discard reads in which *no* adapter was found.
 This has the same effect as specifying ``--untrimmed-output /dev/null``.

 The options ``--too-short-output`` and ``--too-long-output`` are applied first.